MitchBradley/WebUI-tablet-extension/README.md

 * Output Message: The script prints the location of the final compressed file.

 The output file "build/tablet.html.gz" can be uploaded to the Flash filesystem on an ESP3D-WEBUI system and then used via ESP3D-WEBUI's Extra Content mechanism.

+### Use with ESP3D-WebUI version 2

+See the instructions at https://github.com/MitchBradley/ESP3D-WEBUI/blob/revamp/README.md .